GOLEM-lab/GOLEMcoref/README.md

 - Due to the size of the monolingual and multilingual models that we trained, and anonymity issues, we will release the trained models with the final and non-anonymous version of the paper.

+# Report

+- The [report](https://github.com/GOLEM-lab/golemcoref/tree/main/report) discusses the challenges encountered by the annotators and curators, both in relation to fiction and to language specificities.

 # Scripts

 - We release the scripts we used in our experiments: